"Love

 more times than I want to count.
 (I seem to need that a lot.)
 I began "digging"

-I was living, and others I wasnt.
-Demanding faith challenges.
-Calls to selflessness
+Scriptures I never knew existed.
+Some I was living, and some I wasnt.
+Demanding

-over 3,000 Scriptures and includes many of my own familys experiences.
-I hope those
+many of my own familys experiences.
+I hope those experiences will show that to

-experiences will show that to genuinely love our neighbors we must convert our faith into
+genuinely love our neighbors we must convert our faith into real-life actions.
+And

 has an experience is never at the mercy of the man who has a theory."